Nooberieno/DnD-Homebrew/content/classes-subclasses/ranger.md

 You become a whirlwind of shadow and death.
 As an action, you can activate **Spectral Blades**, entering a heightened state of combat focus for 1 minute.
 During this time:

-1. You gain the effects of **Gloaming Predator**, and attacks with them deal an additional 1d8 necrotic damage.
+1. You gain the effects of **Gloaming Predator**
 2. When you hit a creature with **Gloaming Predator**, you can teleport up to 10 ft to an unoccupied space you can see within dim light or darkness.
-3. You can make an additional attack with **Gloaming Predator** as a bonus action on each of your turns.
+3. You can make one additional attack as part of the Attack action.

 Once you use **Spectral Blades**, you cannot do so again until you finish a long rest.